 Tell us about your EPIC Players performance of "I'd Rather Be Me" from the Broadway show Mean Girls, which you sang with another performer.

 Shayna: That was part of our spring cabaret, EPIC Sings for Autism: Songs for a Post-Covid World, a fundraiser on Zoom.
 I sang with Broadway performer DeAnne Stewart from Jagged Little Pill.

 I'm curious about the song when you give everyone the middle finger!
 Is that something that your peers find offensive or empowering?

 Shayna: [Laughing] Oh, no, we found it empowering!
 I had no worries about doing it.

 Laura: At the Doug Flutie Jr. Foundation for Autism's Holiday Special, they sang it as part of a medley.
 Because it was a more family-friendly show, they changed the words a little bit.

 That medley also featured "If the World Only Knew," a song Shayna previously sang at Lincoln Center's festival for young adults with autism and other developmental disabilities.
 The director of EPIC Players wrote it for the autistic community, and he just hit it on the head with this song.
 Shayna sang it nine times, and I cried at seven of them.

-Shayna: I could still be a songleader.
-I think trying to be a cantor is hard, but I would like to reach for that, to be a songleader.
+Shayna: I could still be a song leader.
+I think trying to be a cantor is hard, but I would like to reach for being a song leader.

 First, though, we're auditioning for the spring cabaret.
-The theme is heroes, so I'll be trying out to Mariah Carey's "Hero."
+The theme is heroes, so I'll be singing Mariah Carey's "Hero."